 What is Job Description?

 Job description, in simple terms, means specifying the particulars of a job profile and the responsibilities that come along with that designation.
 This also includes the different terms and conditions related to the job.
-A company enlists job description to give candidates a clear image of the role they are applying for.
+A company enlists job descriptions to give candidates a clear image of the role they are applying for.
 You can also enlist the job description in your resume or application letter to make it clear to the recruiters the tasks and responsibilities that you are trained for.
 A job description is extremely important to create clarity around the expectations of both the company and the candidate.
 The contents of the job description include:

 - Job Summary